BEST-Estonia/enginaator/README.md

 In this README we go over:

-- Setting up a development environment for Võti Tulevikku career fair platform.
+- Setting up a development environment for engineering competition Enginaator platform.
 - Making visual and technical changes to the codebase
 - Platform cloud hosting and management